-I was talking to an American friend recently when she mentioned, in passing, that she’d been to the ‘gayborhood’ – an area in Philly where apparently the streets are paved in rainbow colours and queer people gather and for once, everything isn’t catered solely towards straight people.
+I was talking to an American friend recently when she mentioned, in passing, that she’d been to the ‘gayborhood’ – an area in Philly where apparently the streets are paved in rainbow colors and queer people gather and for once, everything isn’t catered solely towards straight people.
 (When can I move to this wondrous place??)

 I know most of the other writers for Queer Voices are American or based in the US, but I’m not.
 I was born and raised and live in England, and so I’m a little bit removed from the US-centrism of online queer activism.
 I don’t know if you guys have the pleasure of these big gay spaces, these gayborhoods, all over the place or if it’s a relatively small phenomenon.
 To be honest, most of what I hear about LGBTQIA+ issues from America are instances of gross and rampant homophobia.
 Either way, it’s kind of an alien concept to me that queerness can be considered with such excess, can receive so much hate but also create spaces of such joy.